Facts and Figures

 Recent news stories in Contra Costa County

-• About 30% of abused and neglected children will later abuse their own children, continuing the horrible cycle.
+- About 30% of abused and neglected children will later abuse their own children, continuing the multi-generational cycle of violence.

 - Almost 5 children die every day as a result of child abuse.
 More than 3 out of 4 are under the age of 4.
 (Source: www.childhelp.org)

 - One in every four women will experience domestic violence in her lifetime.
 (Source: NCADV Public Policy Office, www.ncadv.org)

 - 85% of domestic violence victims are women (Source: NCADV Public Policy Office, www.ncadv.org)